techouss/xsweet/README.md

 ## Features

--Used Logstash, Elasticsearch and Kibana to search and visualize the logged data in a neat way.
+- Used Logstash, Elasticsearch and Kibana to search and visualize the logged data in a neat way.
--Fake filesystem with the ability to add/remove files.
+- Fake filesystem with the ability to add/remove files.
 A full fake filesystem resembling an Ubuntu 16.04 installation is included.
--Possibility of adding fake file contents so the attacker can cat files such as /etc/passwd.
+- Possibility of adding fake file contents so the attacker can cat files such as /etc/passwd.
 Only minimal file contents are included.
--Attempts and Session logs stored in an UML Compatible format for easy replay with original timings.
+- Attempts and Session logs stored in an UML Compatible format for easy replay with original timings.

 ## Docker

 Xsweet uses Docker to be deployed, Configured, and installed on any machine whether its  Linux , Mac, Windows... with one simple command .
 I created an Ubuntu image with docker, containing the honeypot and all its visualization applications needed  (Elasticsearch,  Logstash and  Kibana) and the configuration files needed to run the whole  system on your machine without any errors while installing , due to different OS systems or some python  utilities or dependencies not being installed on your machine.
 Just Run This command and you are good to go without downloading anything:

-'''sudo docker run -p 22:2222 ousamaag/docker-xsweet'''
+`sudo docker run -p 22:2222 ousamaag/docker-xsweet`

 Note: Make sure you  don’t have any  SSH servers running on your system or the app  won’t work because it runs on port 22.